-Incentive Payment Certification - Approval Required
+Gift Card Certification - Approval Required

-Some grantees may provide incentive payments as defined in their CPRIT approved grant application to facilitate participation in a program supported with CPRIT funds.
-In order for a grantee to be reimbursed for these expenses, a completed Incentive Payment Certification Form must be approved by CPRIT.
+Some grantees may provide gift cards to facilitate participation in a program supported with CPRIT funds.
+In order for a grantee to be reimbursed for these expenses, a completed Gift Card Certification Form must be approved by CPRIT.
 The form is located on CPRIT's website under grantee resources.